sk-MM/Ancient-Cyber-Labs-FZCO---Scarab-I/application.md

 Security is a key concern to our team and we have implemented many measures to ensure we offer maximum possible protection to our valued users.

-The Scarab I hotspot will feature an ECC608 security chip that comes equipped with an encrypted swarm key.
+The Ancient Cyber Labs hotspot will feature an ECC608 security chip that comes equipped with an encrypted swarm key.
 We are also developing encrypted/locked-down firmware and encrypted buses, potting and other anti-tampering measures.